Review: British Airways Club Europe A320, Marrakech – London Gatwick

 - British Airways First Class: London – Vancouver

-Review: British Airways Club Europe, Airbus 320, Marrakech – London Gatwick
+Review: British Airways Club Europe Business Class, Airbus 320, Marrakech Menara International Airport – London Gatwick Airport

-We departed for the gate at T-50.
+After enjoying some time in the Pearl Lounge Marrakech that was included in our award ticket, we departed for the gate at about fifty minutes before the flight.
 Boarding was set to commence at 12:50 PM as posted on the boarding card.

 BA 2667 – Business Class (U)